Blogs

 The Rise of Generative AI

 Generative AI gained significant attention in 2023, and its adoption skyrocketed in 2024.
+Enterprise teams now evaluate generative AI for governed process automation, not just content creation.
 Experts refer to it as a game changer, a once-in-a-lifetime phenomenon.
 Corporate leaders are eager to leverage generative AI to add tangible value to their business processes and gain a competitive edge.
 This enthusiasm has spurred rapid adoption across enterprises.
 A McKinsey report, “The State of AI in 2024,” found that 65% of respondents regularly use generative AI, nearly double the previous year’s figure.
 Additionally, 75% believe that generative AI will significantly impact their industries in the future.

 The Need for Responsible Use of AI